GihanRathnayaka/In-Memory-Pos-System/README.md

 # In Memory JavaFx Pos System

-This project created without using database server and Data Store in in memory of computer
+This project created without using database server and Data Store in memory of computer

 ## Technologies Used
 * javafx